mysteriouspants/ArgumentParser/README.md

     FSArgumentSignature * files =
         [FSArgumentSignature argumentSignatureWithFormat:@"[-f --files]={1,5}"];

 And boom, you can specify between one and five files per time you use the `-f` flag.
 You might think that this could be a little awkward if you have a flag group with two flags that take multiple arguments.
 Well, it isn't.
-FSArgumentParser understands "value barriers," which segragate between lists of values.
+FSArgumentParser understands "value barriers," which segregate between lists of values.
 A value barrier is either two dashes (`--`), or any other kind of argument invocation.
 So, given the following:

     FSArgumentSignature
       *inFiles = [FSArgumentSignature argumentSignatureWithFormat:@"[-f --input-files]={1,5}"],